Combinatorial Hopf algebras and Towers of Algebras - Dimension, Quantization, and Functoriality: Abstract

 \section{Abstract}

-Bergeron and Li have introduced a set of axioms which guarantee that the Grothendieck groups of a tower of algebras $\bigoplus_{n\ge0}A_n$ can be endowed with the structure of graded dual Hopf algebras.
-Hivert and Nzeutzhap, and independently Lam and Shimozono constructed dual graded graphs from primitive elements in Hopf algebras.
+Bergeron and Li have introduced a set of axioms which guarantee that the Grothendieck groups of a tower of algebras $\bigoplus_{n\ge0}A_n$ can be a pair of graded dual Hopf algebras.
+Hivert and Nzeutchap, and independently Lam and Shimozono constructed dual graded graphs from primitive elements in Hopf algebras.
 In this paper we apply the composition of these constructions to towers of algebras.
-We show that if a tower $\bigoplus_{n\ge0}A_n$ gives rise to graded dual Hopf algebras then we must have $\dim(A_n)=r^nn!$ where $r = \dim(A_1)$.
+We show that if a tower $\bigoplus_{n\ge0}A_n$ gives rise to graded dual Hopf algebras, then $\dim(A_n)=r^nn!$ where $r = \dim(A_1)$.
 In the case $r=1$ we give a conjectural classification.
 We then investigate a quantum version of the main theorem.
-We conclude with some open problems and a categorification of the construction.
-This paper is a full version of the summary arXiv: 0710.3744.
+We conclude with some open problems and a categorification of these constructions.